ToyAuthor/luapp/README.md

 - [x] To register the global function or member function from C++ into lua.
 - [x] Read/Add global variable of lua script from C++.
 - [x] Call global function of lua script from C++.
-- [ ] Create lua module support.
+- [x] Create lua module support.
 - [ ] Let lua script embedded in C++.
 - [ ] Design a C++ container to simulate lua table.

 ### Version
-1.0.0
+1.1.0

 ### Example